radj307/volume-control/README.md

 * The solution requires Visual Studio 2017 (or Visual Studio Code, alternatively)
 * Dependencies are not included.
 Use of NuGet is highly recommended.

+## Donations
+I dedicate most of my free time to improving and keeping Toastify alive.
+Although absolutely not necessary, if you'd like to support me and the project, you can buy me a coffee **[here](https://aleab.github.io/toastify/#donations)**! :coffee:

 ## License
 This software is licensed under the GNU GPL-2.0; the complete license text can be found [here][license].
 See also the [original project](https://github.com/nachmore/toastify) this repository is a fork of, and its old [codeplex page][toastify@codeplex].